MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Return Value

-An iterator to just beyond the end of the span.
+An iterator pointing just beyond the end of the span.

 ### Remarks

 `end` is used to test whether an iterator has passed the end of its range.

-Don't dereference the value returned by the iterator.
+Don't dereference the value returned by this iterator.
 Use it to identify whether the iterator has reached beyond the last element in the span.

 ### Example